 Ways to Use Baking Soda in the Garden

 Houseplants can be susceptible to dust and grease buildup which can affect photosynthesis.
-To help your plants stay healthy, dilute a pinch of baking soda in a liter of water.
-Moisten a lint-free cloth with this solution wipe the top and bottom surface of leaves.
+To help your plants stay healthy you can dilute it, you don’t need much baking soda just a pinch in a liter of water.
+Moisten a lint-free soft cloth or damp sponge with this effective solution and wipe the top and bottom surface of leaves of your plant.

 Improve the pH Level of Soil

-If the soil in your garden is acidic, you can sprinkle some baking soda on it to keep its pH levels balanced.
+If you have acidic soil in your garden, you can sprinkle some baking soda on it to keep its soil ph levels balanced.
 As the acid in the soil reacts with the baking soda, the soil is neutralized.

 Baking soda can be used to give garden plants a boost.
-Mix 1 teaspoon of baking soda with ½ teaspoon clear ammonia and 1 teaspoon Epsom salts in a gallon of water.
+Mix 1 teaspoon of baking soda with ½ teaspoon clear ammonia and 1 teaspoon Epsom salt in a gallon of warm water.
 Give each plant a quart of this solution to perk up, rejuvenate, and promote lush green leas.

 Eliminate Odor in Your Compost Pile